ishotjr/thingscon-salon/thingscon-salon.md

 ## the Allerta inPulse
 Note:
 The Watchduino prototype evolved into the [inPulse smartwatch](https://web.archive.org/web/20121105155457/http://www.getinpulse.com/specs) for BlackBerry (and was eventually made compatible with some Android devices).
-They were accepted into the [Y Combinator](https://www.ycombinator.com/) program (spoiler: [Eric became a partner](https://blog.ycombinator.com/welcome-eric-holly-diego-matt-nic-kyle-adele-jose-matt-ramon-and-gia/) there post-Pebble) and after running into difficulty funding their next evolution, [turned to Kickstarter](https://www.kickstarter.com/projects/getpebble/pebble-e-paper-watch-for-iphone-and-android), where they raised 10 times their $100,000 goal in 28 hours, ultimately exceeding 100 times the original target with a final total of $10.2MM - [a Kickstarter record at the time](https://www.kickstarter.com/projects/getpebble/pebble-e-paper-watch-for-iphone-and-android/posts/209297) - a [record still held by Pebble](https://www.kickstarter.com/discover/most-funded) thanks to the subsequent [Pebble Time campaign](https://www.kickstarter.com/projects/getpebble/pebble-time-awesome-smartwatch-no-compromises).
+They were accepted into the [Y Combinator](https://www.ycombinator.com/) program (spoiler: [Eric became a partner](https://blog.ycombinator.com/welcome-eric-holly-diego-matt-nic-kyle-adele-jose-matt-ramon-and-gia/) there post-Pebble) and after running into difficulty funding their next evolution, [turned to Kickstarter](https://www.kickstarter.com/projects/getpebble/pebble-e-paper-watch-for-iphone-and-android), where they raised 10 times their $100,000 goal in 28 hours, ultimately exceeding 100 times the original target with a final total of $10.2MM - [a Kickstarter record at the time](https://www.kickstarter.com/projects/getpebble/pebble-e-paper-watch-for-iphone-and-android/posts/209297) - a [record still held by Pebble](https://www.kickstarter.com/discover/most-funded) thanks to the subsequent [Pebble Time Kickstarter campaign](https://www.kickstarter.com/projects/getpebble/pebble-time-awesome-smartwatch-no-compromises).